tan00001/CSharpToTypeScript/README.md

 ![Download CSharpToTypeScript in Visual Studio](https://github.com/tan00001/CSharpToTypeScript/blob/main/docs/DownloadScreenshot.png)

 You may also download CSharpToTypeScript from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ProgramountInc.CSharpToTypeScript).
 You may also build everything from the source code in Visual Studio 2022.
-Although the CSharpToTypeScript.vsix project has a "net7" folder that contains some binary files, they are auto generated from the CSharpToTypeScript project, and can be safely delete.
+Although the CSharpToTypeScript.vsix project has a "net7" folder and a "net8" that contain some binary files, the files in the "net8" are auto generated from the CSharpToTypeScript project, and can be safely delete.
+The files in the "net7" were generated from earlier version of the CSharpToTypeScript project, and kept for compatibility with machines that only have .NET 7 installed.
 Once you have rebuilt everything locally, you can install from the file "CSharpToTypeScript.vsix\bin\Release\CSharpToTypeScript.vsix" that you have built.

 ## How it works